 We will host your documentation for free forever.
 There are no tricks.
-We help 83,969 open source projects share their docs.
+We help tens of thousands of open source projects share their docs.

 Whenever you push code to your favorite version control system, whether that is Git, Mercurial, Bazaar, or Subversion, we will automatically build your docs so your code and documentation are never out of sync.

 Of course we build and host your docs for the web, but they are also vieweable as PDFs, as single page HTML, and for eReaders.
 No additional configuration is required.

 We can host and build multiple versions of your docs so having a 1.0 version of your docs and a 2.0 version of your docs is as easy as having a separate branch or tag in your version control system.

 Search all the docs